 - exercise (Google Drive .zip: .indd, .idml, fonts, and images)

-From August 2014–August 2015, I taught English at Changjin Elementary School in Sasang-gu, Busan, South Korea.
+From August 2014–August 2015, I taught English as a Foreign Language at Changjin Elementary School in Sasang-gu, Busan, South Korea through the Korean government program EPIK (English Program in Korea).
 I was the only foreign teacher at the medium-sized public school.
 I taught grades 3–6 with Korean co-teachers for classes during normal school hours, and I taught my own after-school classes with small groups of 4–10 students.
-I was also responsible for planning and directing summer and winter break English camps.
+I was responsible for planning/directing summer and winter break English camps.

 Design Thinking Egg Drop Challenge